It All Back Home

 In the 1960s Columbia used different staff engineers to mix the mono and stereo versions of albums; this is one reason why the mono and stereo mixes so often sounded different.
 Nothing seems to have been written about the mixing of this particular album, but since stereo was still very much a minority format it is almost certain that Dylan's involvement would have been with the mass-market mono version, particularly as this was the one which would get AM radio airplay.
 See the separate article on mono and stereo recordings for a more detailed discussion.

-Bringing It All Back Home was released in March 1965 in the US, in both mono and stereo.
-In the UK it was released in May, tying in with Dylan's solo tour there.
+Bringing It All Back Home came out in early April 1965 Note in the US, in both mono and stereo.
+In the UK it was released the following month, tying in with Dylan's solo tour there.

 One result of using different engineers for the mono and stereo releases is that songs were often faded out differently in the stereo format.
 This is very evident on Highway 61 Revisited and Blonde On Blonde, where some tracks differed by half a minute or more.
 There are several differences of this type on Bringing It All Back Home, but on a much lesser scale: the biggest discrepancy is only 5 seconds.
 Details are given in Appendix B.